 This order requires Reclamation to prepare a study plan for the studies described above.
 The study plan must specify the metrics that will be used to define what would constitute good condition of the steelhead fishery in the Santa Ynez River at the population and community levels.
 Two possible metrics are: population size for each of the different steelhead life stages that would equate to good condition, or the amount of adequate and accessible habitat that would support a steelhead population in good condition.
 The study plan also must include the sequence in which Reclamation proposes to complete the studies (concurrently or in coordination with other studies) and the proposed deadlines for submitting reports that describe the studies and their results.
-The study plan must also take into consideration the 2013 Biological Assessment with any amendments and the 2016 Draft Biological Opinion.
 Upon written agreement by CDFW and NMFS, existing studies may be used to fulfill the requirements in this section.
 Reclamation is required to submit the study plan to the Deputy Director for review within 180 days from the date of this order.
 The Deputy Director may direct Reclamation to make any changes to the study plan necessary to ensure a timely and meaningful evaluation of the measures.